TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 ### Borrowing Energy

-At the basis, a **Buck** converter consists of a high-frequency switch that turns the circuit on and off in rapid succession.
-This is the *switching frequency*, and this is why **Buck** converters are often called *switching power supply*.
-Typically, **Buck** converters use a switching frequency of 50kHz up to a few MHz.
+A **Buck** converter consists of a high-frequency switch that turns the input voltage on and off in rapid succession.
+This is the *switching frequency* (and explains why **Buck** converters are called *switching power supply*).
+Typically, **Buck** converters use a switching frequency of 50kHz up to a few MHz, so they switch the input voltage on and off between 50 thousand to a few million times per second.

 If we'd stop here, we would have a **PWM** circuitry: the output would be switched on and off in rapid succession, and the output device would receive the full input voltage, alternating with no input voltage at all.
 In the *average*, the received output voltage would already be lower than the input voltage, and in fact loads such as *LED* and *motors* can be controlled this way because they don't really care much about voltage spikes.